Articles

 What is a Balanced Scorecard (BSC)?

-The Balanced Scorecard is a strategic management tool that comprehensively views a business's performance by looking at financial, customer, internal processes, and learning & growth perspectives.
+The Balanced Scorecard is a strategic framework that comprehensively views a business's performance by looking at financial, customer, internal processes, and learning & growth perspectives.

 This balanced approach ensures that all aspects of the business are considered, promoting a holistic view of organizational performance and strategic alignment.